gpugh/Feed-List/README.md

   Feed List must be configured to display

   Scenario: User configures module
-    Given User is logged in
+    Given user is logged in
-    And They are in edit mode
+    And they are in edit mode
     When the user mouses over pencil icon in the top right of module And Selects the FeedList Admin
-    When the settings load and user enters desired RSS URL And selects their branch
+    And user enters desired RSS URL
+    And selects their branch
     And chooses branch Template
     And selects description